chaof94/chaof94.github.io/_pages/about.md

 # 🔎 Research Interests
-- **Battery-free Wireless Sensing:** Wi-Fi Sensing; RFID Sensing; Acoustic Sensing, any kinds of sensing, etc.
+- **Battery-free Wireless Sensing:** Wi-Fi Sensing, RFID Sensing, mmWave Sensing, Acoustic Sensing, and any kind of sensing, etc.

 - **Intelligent Surfaces for Wireless Communication and Sensing:** Smart Metasurface and smart antenna to enhance communication and sensing.